 Every Tory MP calling for Liz Truss to go as Prime Minister clings to power

-PM fights for political life as senior Tory said to be holding secret talks to replace her
+PM fights for political life as senior Tories said to be holding secret talks to replace her

 The powerful 1922 Committee of Conservative back-benchers – which organises leadership contests – has already reportedly held secret talks about removing the prime minister.